MrR0807/Notes/understanding-parquet-file.md

 ]
 ```

-Nested types before Google's Dremel   in columnar formats were not
+Nested types before Google's Dremel in columnar formats were not solved or at least as stated in the paper:

+> Column stores have been adopted for analyzing relational data [1] but to the **best of our knowledge have not been extended to nested data models.**